nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2020f/assignments/assignment-6.md

 expected to create are imported and re-exported.
 You may choose to augment this with any other objects or funcitons your library needs to provide as part of its public interface, however you should not need to.
-You will also find a `lib` folder, in which there are two empty JavaScript files -- one forß
+You will also find a `lib` folder, in which there are two empty JavaScript files -- one for each class you will create and export.

 #### A note on working with binary in JavaScript